hacks-guide/Guide-WiiU/docs/user-guide/getting-started.md

 - Requires a legitimately installed paid DS VC game from the eShop.
 - Can be used to launch CFW directly from the Wii U Menu.
 - Needs to be re-launched from the Wii U Menu every reboot to enable CFW.
-- It's functionality can be extended by installing ColdBootHaxchi (CBHC) to a Haxchi installation.
+- Its functionality can be extended by installing ColdBootHaxchi (CBHC) to a Haxchi installation.

 #### **CBHC**
 !> Installing CBHC incorrectly can brick your Wii U. Make sure to follow the following rules when installing CBHC:<br>- The DS game has to be legitimately installed from the eShop<br>- Don't format the system while CBHC is installed<br>- Don't delete the user account that bought the DS VC game<br>- Don't re-install the same game using WUP Installer or from the eShop<br>- Don't install Haxchi over CBHC